djmitch44/SpadesGame/docs/srs_template.md

 #### 3.2.1 Description and Priority

-Bid class is high priority and will allow for teh score of the game to be updated
+Bid class is high priority and will allow for the score of the game to be updated

 #### 3.2.2 Stimulus/Response Sequences